Ced30/GGL-Documentation/API/GGL_Controller_Functions/GGL_Controller_Return_selected_is_not_me.md

 | Returns:  | true if the selected button is the instance calling this function |
 |--         |                             --|

-This function Returns true if the id of the button currently selected is the same as the one running this script
+This function Returns true if the id of the button currently selected is the same as the one running this function

 # [Back](https://github.com/Ced30/GGL-Documentation/blob/main/API/Controller_Functions.md)